 19. Do not get a new roof unless you need it.

 Your roof was not damaged by the hail last week.
 Is your roof leaking?
 Did shingles fall off?
 The salesman who knocks on your door takes advantage of your naivety.
 They ask if they can inspect your roof for free.
 You do not need a new roof.
 Learn to say no.

-20. Plan airline travel on a slow day.
+20. Purchase airline tickets on a Sunday.